by Krisha McCoy, MS

 The varicella vaccine, like all vaccines, can cause problems, such as severe allergic reaction.
 The risk of serious harm or death is extremely small.
 Most people do not have any problems with the vaccine.

 The most common complaints are:

 Shingles can happen after the vaccine, but it is much less common that shingles after the infection itself.
 Less commonly, seizure caused by fever, pneumonia, or other serious problems (such as low blood count) have been reported.
 There is some evidence that children are more likely to have seizures if they are given the MMRV vaccine as the first dose.
-The Centers for Disease Control and Prevention (CDC) recommends that parents be advised of the risk of fever and seizure.
+The CDC recommends that parents be advised of the risk of fever and seizure.
 Parents should be given the option to choose the combined or separate vaccine.

 Who Should Not Get Vaccinated?
 TOP